Here’s what’s next in the Epstein files saga

 So far, four Republicans have signed on.
 In addition to Massie, they are: Reps.
 Lauren Boebert of Colorado, Marjorie Taylor Greene of Georgia and Nancy Mace of South Carolina.
 Greene is, notably, a fervent supporter and key ally of Trump’s on Capitol Hill.

-But the petition appears to have lost a bit of momentum.
-Multiple House Republicans who were initially supportive of Massie’s legislation said this week they wouldn’t sign his petition, citing the release of over 30,000 Epstein-related documents by the Oversight Committee.
+The petition appears to have lost a bit of momentum.
+Multiple House Republicans who were initially supportive of Massie’s legislation have now said they won’t sign his petition, citing the release of over 30,000 Epstein-related documents by the Oversight Committee.

 Johnson and the White House have also urged Republicans to not sign the petition.
 One White House official previously told CNN that helping Massie and Democrats with their petition would “be viewed as a very hostile act to the administration.”